Meet The Team

 Heather Kersten, Psy.D.

 Dr. Heather Kersten obtained her Doctorate Degree in Clinical Psychology from the Wisconsin School of Professional Psychology and completed her residency at the Wisconsin Department of Corrections.
 Growing up the daughter of a Milwaukee police officer heavily influenced her decision to specialize with first responders.
 She began by establishing a contract with the Milwaukee Police Department in October 2016.
 Due to the overwhelming utilization of her services, she collaborated with Emily to develop First Responders Psychological Services, LLC.
-Prior to obtaining her doctorate, Heather worked in the emergency room for 10 years at Waukesha Memorial Hospital, where she provided crisis and trauma intervention in collaboration with local police and fire agencies.
-Heather is married to Tim, a Captain on the West Allis Fire Department, and has one son, Easton.

 Emily Jirikowic, Psy.D.